- Fall Conference

 Exhibits, Raffles and Silent Auction

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Concord Hospital and Home Care, Hospice & Palliative Care Alliance of NH.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Concord Hospital and the Home Care, Hospice & Palliative Care Alliance of NH.
 The Concord Hospital is accredited by the NH Medical Society Council on Education to provide continuing medical education for physicians.

 This activity will be submitted to Northeast Multistate Division (NE-MSD) for approval to award contact hours.
 Northeast Multistate Division (NE-MSD) is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.